project-iris/iris-go/README.md

 }
 ```

+An expanded summary of the supported messaging schemes can be found in the [core concepts](http://iris.karalabe.com/book/core_concepts) section of [the book of Iris](http://iris.karalabe.com/book).
+A detailed presentation and analysis of each individual primitive will be added soon.

 ### Logging

 For logging purposes, the Go binding uses [inconshreveable](https://github.com/inconshreveable)'s [log15](https://github.com/inconshreveable/log15) library (version v2).
 By default, _INFO_ level logs are collected and printed to _stderr_.
 This level allows tracking life-cycle events such as client and service attachments, topic subscriptions and tunnel establishments.
 Further log entries can be requested by lowering the level to _DEBUG_, effectively printing all messages passing through the binding.